cockroachdb/docs/v19.2/cockroachcloud-frequently-asked-questions.md

 ### Who is responsible for backup?

-Cockroach Labs runs daily full backups and hourly incremental backups for all of your CockroachCloud clusters.
+Cockroach Labs runs full backups daily and incremental backups hourly for every CockroachCloud cluster.
 The full backups are retained for 30 days and incremental backups for 7 days.

 {{site.data.alerts.callout_alert}}
 All databases are not backed up at the same time.
 Each database is backed up every hour based on the time of creation.
 For larger databases, you might see an hourly CPU spike while the database is being backed up.